B2.3 Use mental math strategies to increase and decrease a whole number by 1%, 5%, 10%, 25%, 50%, and 100%, and explain the strategies used.

 Explain your strategy before solving the problem.

-Possible answer for student 1: 25% is equivalent to the fraction \(\frac{1}{4}\) so I divide $120 by 4 and then subtract that answer from the original price.
+Possible answer for Student 1: 25% is equivalent to the fraction \(\frac{1}{4}\) so I divide $120 by 4 and then subtract that answer from the original price.

-Possible answer for student 2: A 25% discount is equivalent to saying that the sneakers are sold at 75% of their original value.
+Possible answer for Student 2: A 25% discount is equivalent to saying that the sneakers are sold at 75% of their original value.
 75% is equivalent to \(\frac{3}{4}\) so I divide $120 by 4 and multiply that value by 3.

-Possible answer from student 3: A 25% discount is equivalent to saying that the sneakers are sold at 75% of their original value.
+Possible answer for Student 3: A 25% discount is equivalent to saying that the sneakers are sold at 75% of their original value.
 Therefore, I would calculate 75% of 100 and 75% (or \(\frac{3}{4}\)) of 20.

 It is important for the student to recognize at the outset whether the amount is increasing or decreasing based on what is being requested.